 Pricing for Certified Translation Services in Toronto

-Certified translation pricing depends on document type, the number of words or pages, the language pair, and the turnaround required.
-Language pairs involving smaller professional-translator communities may carry a higher rate than major world languages, and rush service carries a premium.
-We do not publish a fixed price list because a flat per-page rate would be misleading — a densely printed government form and a lightly formatted birth certificate look the same on paper but require very different translator time.
-What we commit to is full price transparency: your written quote will be itemised, with no surprise charges at delivery.
-To get an accurate quote for your specific documents, use the button below — we respond promptly, typically within a few hours during business hours.
+Certified translation pricing depends on the document type, the word or page count, the language pair, and the turnaround you need.
+Rarer language pairs, with smaller pools of professional translators, can cost more than major world languages, and rush service carries a premium.
+We do not publish a flat price list, because a per-page rate would mislead you: a densely printed government form and a lightly formatted birth certificate look identical on paper but take very different amounts of translator time.
+What we promise instead is full transparency.
+Your written quote is itemised, with no surprise charges at delivery.
+For an accurate price on your specific documents, use the button below.
+We respond fast, usually within a few hours during business hours.

 Serving Toronto, the GTA, and All of Canada